mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - The correct interpolation now appears in the plot figure options for colorfill plots.
 - Changing the axis scale on a colourfill plot now has the same result if it is done from either the context menu or figure options.
 - `plt.show()` now shows the most recently created figure.
+- Removed error when changing the normalisation of a ragged workspace with a log scaled colorbar.

 :ref:`Release 5.1.0 <v5.1.0>`